abhiraj12345678/Employee-Attrition-EDA/README.md

 The correlation between Number of Promotions and Years at Company is **-0.00**, indicating almost no linear relationship.

-**Conclusion:** The number of promotions does not appear to be strongly associated with Years at Company in this dataset.
+**Conclusion:** The number of promotions does not appear to be strongly associated with Years at Company.

 ### 5. Distance from Home vs Attrition